-'The lack of long-term contracts for track and port means future demand is invisible,' Pitt says.
-'It also means infrastructure providers are forced to second-guess the industry.
-Since each infrastructure provider holds its own view of demand, making investment decisions is extremely difficult.'
+"The lack of long-term contracts for track and port means future demand is invisible," Pitt says.

+"It also means infrastructure providers are forced to second-guess the industry."

+"Since each infrastructure provider holds its own view of demand, making investment decisions is extremely difficult."

-'On the other end of the scale, ARTC, the government-owned rail infrastructure provider is focused on the Weighted Average Cost of Capital (WACC) and stranded asset risk,' Pitt maintains.
-'Apart from political risk, the ARTC is unlikely to face any significant consequence from non-investment.
+"On the other end of the scale, ARTC, the government owned rail infrastructure provider is focused on the weighted average cost of capital (WACC), and stranded asset risk," Pitt maintains.

+"Apart from political risk, the ARTC is unlikely to face any significant consequence from non-investment."

-'Meanwhile, the train companies are functioning in a highly competitive market.
-They invest based on contracts with customers, but, often, the contracts aren't linked to what the coal chain can deliver as a system.
-For example, in 2007, 112Mt of contracts were sold in a system that can only manage a maximum of 95Mt.'
+"Meanwhile, the train companies are functioning in a highly competitive market."

+"They invest based on contracts with customers, but often, the contracts aren't linked to what the coal chain can deliver as a system."

+"For example, in 2007, 112Mt of contracts were sold in a system that can manage a maximum of 95Mt."

-In addition to aligning objectives, principal of Carpenter Ellis and panel chair Deborah Ellis says that achieving requisite collaboration requires the parties involved to have, or develop, appropriate subcultures and the capability to sustain them.
+Apart from the alignment of objectives, Carpenter Ellis Principal and panel Chair Deborah Ellis says achieving requisite collaboration requires the parties involved to have, or develop, appropriate sub-cultures and the capability to sustain them.

-Based on John Gattorna's theory of the four generic basic types of organizational cultures and the various combinations of these that are possible, Ellis shows that, upon an initial assessment, the subcultures of the PWCS and PN diverge from other stakeholders in the coal chain.
+Based on John Gattorna's theory of the 4 basic types of

+organisational cultures and the various combinations of these that are possible (Living Supply Chains FT Prentice Hall, London, 2006), Ellis shows that upon an initial assessment, the sub-cultures of the PWCS and PN diverge from other stakeholders in the coal chain.

-'PWCS and PN share alignment with each other, sitting in between the "hierarchical" and the "rational" cultural types, while the Port of Newcastle, ARTC and Queensland Rail exhibit a purely "hierarchical" organizational culture,' she says.
-'Of the four types, both the "hierarchical" and "group" subcultures have an internal focus.
-However, while the "group" subculture thrives on synergy and teamwork with the aim of achieving cohesion, the "hierarchical" subculture is motivated by systems, measurement and control.
-It seeks ordered outcomes.
+"PWCS and PN share alignment with each other, sitting in between the 'Hierarchical' and the 'Rational' cultural types, while the Port of Newcastle, ARTC and Queensland Rail exhibit a purely 'Hierarchical' organisational culture," she says.

+"Of the four types, both the 'Hierarchical' and 'Group' cultures have an internal focus," Ellis explains, "however, while the 'Group' culture thrives on synergy and teamwork with the aim of achieving cohesion, the 'Hierarchical' culture is motivated by systems, measurement and control.
+It seeks ordered outcomes."

-'The "rational" and "entrepreneurial" subcultures share an external focus, but the "rational" subculture is motivated by action, objectives and energy to achieve results, while the "entrepreneurial" subculture is more focused on innovation and flexibility to achieve growth, Collaborative groupings ultimately need to reflect the dominant buying logics of their customers.
+"The 'Rational' and 'Entrepreneurial' cultures share an external focus, but the 'Rational' culture is motivated by action, objectives and energy to achieve results, while the 'Entrepreneurial' culture is more focused on innovation and flexibility to achieve growth."

+"Collaborative groupings ultimately need to reflect the dominant buying logics of their customers," Ellis observes.

-'Where partners find their subcultures are not a natural "fit", one partner, often the supplier, needs to adapt to mirror the other, usually the customer, for a collaborative relationship to be sustainable.'
+"Where partners find their subcultures are not a natural 'fit', one partner, often the supplier, needs to adapt to mirror the other, usually the customer, for a collaborative relationship to be sustainable."

-'To make matters more complex, aligned subcultures might not always mean a perfect fit,' Ellis adds.
-'In the case of PWCS and PN, where the subcultures sit between "hierarchical" and "rational", the relationship may only succeed with a results-oriented and dynamic collaborative model.'
+"To make matters more complex, aligned sub-cultures might not always mean a perfect fit," Ellis adds.

+"In the case of PWCS and PN, where the sub-cultures sit between 'Hierarchical' and 'Rational', the relationship may only succeed with a results-oriented and dynamic collaborative model."